In the Nutrition major, we empower students to nourish the world.

 Nutrition Major Concentrations

-The Nutrition major offers three concentrations: Applied Nutrition, which is a Didactic Program in Dietetics approved by the Academy of Nutrition and Dietetics; Nutrition Science; and Nutrition and Food Industries.
+The Nutrition major offers three concentrations: Applied Nutrition, which is a Didactic Program in Dietetics accredited by The Accreditation Council for Education in Nutrition and Dietetics (ACEND); Nutrition Science; and Nutrition and Food Industries.

 Read below for short descriptions of each Nutrition concentration.
-You can also link to the online Cal Poly catalog to learn more about the department, its majors, and concentrations within majors.
-If you're interested in details of Nutrition degree course requirements, visit the Cal Poly catalog here: www.catalog.calpoly.edu/2011cat/cafes/fsn_dept/nut_bs.pdf.
+You can also link to the online Cal Poly Catalog to learn more about the department, its majors, and concentrations within majors.
+If you're interested in details of Nutrition flow charts and curriculum sheets, visit the Cal Poly Catalog, and select your catalog year, major and concentration.

 The Applied Nutrition Concentration is the Didactic Program in Dietetics (DPD) program at Cal Poly.
 We provide students with contemporary knowledge, including medical nutrition therapy, and practical skills to prepare them for successful completion of a dietetic internship and a satisfying career in dietetics, including the option to become a Registered Dietitian (RD).